Olympia Valance

 Olympia Montana Valance (born 7 January 1993) is an Australian actress and model, whose roles include Paige Smith in the soap opera Neighbours (2014–2018, 2020, 2022) and Tahlia Woods in Playing for Keeps.
 For her role as Paige, Valance received a nomination for the Logie Award for Most Popular New Talent.

 Early life

 Olympia Valance was born in Melbourne, Victoria on 7 January 1993 to Rajko Vukadinović, a model and musician, and Tania Gogos.
-Valance's father is Serbian and her mother is Greek Australian.
+Valance's father is Serb from Montenegro and her mother is Australian of Greek descent, the daughter of journalist Dimitri Gogos.
 Her step-father is Australian musician Ross Wilson.
 Valance has seven half-siblings; Her older half-sister Holly Valance, with whom she shares Vukadinović as a father, is also a singer and an actress.
 Valance attended Shelford Girls' Grammar School and studied at the Melbourne Actor's Lab.